DakonVoller/trk_jupyter_lab_template/README.md

-# TRK template Repo for projects, or mono repo for experinments
+# TRK template Repo for projects, or mono repo for experiments
 This template for folder structure is used for the python data lab for The Ronin Kingdom.
 * These template notes are to contexualize our usse of the project template.
 * The template branch is datalumina_template and has fruther notes.